bayusujatmoko/overclockDroid/README.md

 5. if work, check the changed of your cpu governor and cpu clockspeed using CPU-Z app
 6. After you see that, uninstall Root Explorer and CPU-Z to save your RAM.
 This step is optional, up to you :)

-#About Version
-1. This default code is designed for Asus Zenfone C. You can edit this code to appropriate with your devices.
-2. This default code is designed for devices with 4 cores of cpu and clockspeed between 800 - 1200 MHz.
-3. You can edit this code to change to other governor and other cpu clockspeed of your devices support.